Read and write words that end with the long a vowel pattern -ay.

-- Engage the children in reading the target text Don’t Go Away together with the group.
+- Engage the children in reading the target text with you.

 - Have the children make a list of the words that end with -ay.

-- Let them write about what they did during the activity using these words.
+- Let the children write about what they did during the activity using some of these words.

 SEEL Target Texts